 The specialists of the Division for Marketing and Communications worked on the logo.
 They surveyed students and teachers, which showed that everyone considers the arch and the number “1785” to be the most important symbols of the educational institution.
 Therefore, they were included in the new graphic sign.
 However, many called the article “The” excessive, so it no longer exists.

-The arch is depicted inside a heraldic shield, with three columns protruding beyond the white horizontal line separating the blacktop and red bottom.
+The arch is depicted inside a heraldic shield, with three columns protruding beyond the white horizontal line separating the black top and red bottom.
 Small black triangles create three-dimensional space on the right side of each column.
-As a result, the line seems to be a curb, and the arch is in front of it.
+As a result, the line appears to be a curb, with the arch in front of it.

 University of Georgia logo